-- 3 Letter to readers - 4 News & events - 6 The future of the Danube River Basin - 8 Can hydropower and river ecosystems get along? - II Man on the river - I2 Putting the Danube at the centre of EU policies - I4 Achieving peace through water management - 15 Business Friends show corporate responsibility - 15 Reinhard Liepolt Award for Danube Researc - I6 Presidency 2010: Austria looking back on the ICPDR's history - 18 Project 'East of Vienna': public participation for in-situ tests - 19 A legacy of strengthened bonds: The Ukrainian Presidency of the ICPDR - 20 Contamination in the Danube Basin goes online - 22 Commemorating the source of cooperation
+- 3 Letter to readers - 4 News & events - 6 The future of the Danube River Basin - 8 Can hydropower and river ecosystems get along? - II Man on the river - 12 Putting the Danube at the centre of EU policies - I4 Achieving peace through water management - 15 Business Friends show corporate responsibility - 15 Reinhard Liepolt Award for Danube Researc - 16 Presidency 2010: Austria - looking back on the ICPDR's history - 18 Project 'East of Vienna': public participation for in-situ tests

-Budapest, Hungary

-The ICPDR and the Business

-Friends of the Danube

-will address issues of

-meeting the goals of the

-EU Water Framework

-Directive and fostering

-corporate commitment in

-water stewardship at an
+Budapest, Hungary The ICPDR and the Business Friends of the Danube will address issues of meeting the goals of the EU Water Framework Directive and fostering corporate commitment in water stewardship at an Agricultural Forum.